Certora/Documentation/docs/user-guide/getting-started/install.md

 Step 2: Install the Certora Prover package
 ------------------------------------------

-Execute the following command at the terminal to install the prover:
+Execute the following command at the terminal to install the Prover:

 ```bash
 pip3 install certora-cli